How to work with startups

 This is all about stakeholder engagement as it is likely that you have many, too many ideas that have already surfaced.
 By the way, stakeholders are not just managers, they can be new graduates and others in the business who are frustrated.
 They may be the founders who work for themselves on the weekend and evenings with their own startups.

 That being said, having the CEO as a real sponsor makes a massive difference.
 When the CEO is not behind these efforts then really you have probably wasting your time.
-To make a break through around innovation this requires strong and constant support – this is not a sprint and is more of an 800m run.
+To make a breakthrough around innovation this requires strong and constant support – this is not a sprint and is more of an 800 metre run.

 You have to have maintain a good speed and also not rush into things, but when the ‘bell’ sounds, the pace has to pick up.
 In all our industries, the bell is the threats that come from others that are innovating faster than you.